Self induced Hall Effect in current carrying bar: Hall Effect: Nonuniform viscous flow

-where $j=\frac{I}{d w}$ is the average current density.
-Then, we have introduced the dimensionless parameter
+where $\overline{j}=\frac{I}{d w}$ is the average current density.
+Then, we introduce the dimensionless parameter

 which depends on the sample size.
-Without diamagnetic currents, i.e. when $\kappa=0$, we recover the conventional Poiseille's flow provided by the wall-adhesion condition $v_{0}=0$.
+Without diamagnetic currents, i.e. when $\kappa=0$, we recover the Poiseille's flow when the wall-adhesion condition $v_{0}=0$ remains valid.

-Our major interest concerns a strong diamagnetism case when $\kappa\geq 1$.
-In Fig.3 we plot the distribution of longitudinal velocity $v(y)$ at fixed boundary velocity $v_{0}=4$ and different strengths of the carrier viscosity.
-As expected, the diamagnetic current within a narrow layer $\delta$ initiates a current flow within in much wider stripe $\lambda \gg \delta$ close to bar inner wall.
-The flux velocity approaches a conventional ohmic drift velocity in a sample bulk.
+Our major interest concerns the strong diamagnetic case when $\kappa\geq 1$.
+In Fig.\ref{Fig3} we plot the transverse distribution $v(y)$ at fixed boundary velocity $v_{0}=4$ and different viscosity strengths.
+As expected, the diamagnetic current within a narrow layer $\delta$ initiates a current flow within a wider stripe $\lambda \gg \delta$ close to sample inner wall.
+The flux velocity approaches the Drude value in a sample bulk, i.e. when $v=1$.
+Using Eq.(\ref{Solution_2}) we find out the average current density $\overline{j}=\frac{ne}{d}\int\limits^{d/2}_{-d/2}V_{z}(Y) dY$ as it follows